AZGDO/raynet/README.md

 - Peer‑to‑peer chat uses encrypted WebRTC data channels.
 - View your profile or another user's profile from the chat header.
 - Export and import your data as a JSON file.
+- Messages queued locally if a peer is offline and delivered once connected.
 - Dark theme using black as the primary background color.
 - Toggle button to hide or reveal the chat list.
 - Animated screen transitions and message animations for a smoother demo.